Zahi-Rahman/IDX-Exchange-DS-Project/README.md

 **Tested and rejected**: cyclical time encoding (a single-year training window doesn't span enough seasons to separate seasonal effects from the overall price trend), a per-square-foot variant of the comp feature (redundant with `CompPriceKNN`), and a raw amenity count (negligible signal).
 Kept as documented negative results rather than deleted, so they don't get accidentally retried later.

 **Pruned**: three near-zero-importance features (`AttachedGarageYN`, `Level_MultiSplit`, `BasementYN`) were dropped after gain-based importance analysis on the tuned models showed removing them cost nothing.
-A threshold sweep found this exact cutoff - more aggressive pruning measurably hurt performance, so the line was drawn empirically rather than by guess.
+A threshold sweep found this exact cutoff where more aggressive pruning measurably hurt performance, so the line was drawn empirically rather than by guess.

 ## Results